 So you’ve got a mixture of different assets and that should even out some of the bumps in what is quite an uncertain situation.

 The big picture though is, lots of politics around at the moment.
-Some bad news in terms of the economy, but we think the world economy is likely to rumble on, and that should mean pretty good returns over the next year or two.
+Some bad news in terms of the economy, but we think the world economy is likely to rumble on.

 We’ll continue to monitor things, and we will report back to you on the situation as it evolves in 3 month’s time.